Open In Colab

 Check for missing data, and the types of data we are dealing with.

-Let’s do some exploritory data analysis before build a model.
+Let’s do some exploratory data analysis before build a model.

 #plot admissions by reported gender